h4ze-07/h4ze-07/README.md

 🔭 I’m currently working on my personal portfolio website

-🌱 I’m currently learning NextJs, NodeJs and MongoDB
+🌱 I’m currently learning NextJs, NodeJs and Java

 💬 I would like to join any project as a Front-End Developer
 </div>